omicscode/omicscode/README.md

 As a fantatic reader and coder (I wrote and developed every software as single lead bioinformatician at every employment), I sometimes read a little bit about other languages but that doesnt mean, I plan to use them.
 I do this to enhance my knowledge and bring that features to the language i use.
 As of now, I only code in RUST as a full stack developer and Python for machine learning and interpolation with RUST.
 I believe a Bioinformatician/Software Developer should be well informed of the software research in their areas so that they can actively use them for the place of the employment.

 **Python and RUST development**: Few of them and click the source for more of them.
 See the last commit tag as the final build release for each of the source repository.
-Over 5K crates download.
+Over 5K crates download. **These languages I only plan to use forever for anything in my software developer for bioinformatics, machine and deep learning, HPC and cloud management.**

 -> [eVaiUtilities](https://github.com/omicscode/eVaiutilities): Variant analysis from the eVai. \
 -> [panscape](https://github.com/omicscode/panscape): Pangenome long reads \